Allasso/rtf2html/README.md

 The advantage to this script is that it endeavors with great pains to spit out very clean HTML, more like one would do if they were hand-coding.
 Paragraphs are separated with P tags which are given appropriate classes for indent, text-align, etc. There are no font tags, and all inline styles eg font-size changes etc are done with span tags given appropriate classes.

 Its limitations are that it does not deal with tables and more complex RTF formatting.
-It is great for things such as articles which are primarily text, and while not thoroughly tested, should be able to deal with lists to some degree.
+It works very nicely for things such as articles which are primarily text, and while not thoroughly tested, should be able to deal with lists.

 It is all handled by the rtf2html.pl script.
-Just make the script executable, then type rtf2html with no args to get a detailed help page.
+Just make the script executable, then type `rtf2html.pl sourcefile.rtf`.
+Many additional options are available to aid in desired code output.
+Type `rtf2html` with no args to get a detailed help page.
 All the instructions are there.
-Note that the sourcefile arg comes first.
+Note that the sourcefile arg comes before the options.

-Template file -  The generated code can be inserted into a template, which contains the strings &lt;!--ADD STYLES HERE--&gt; and &lt;!--ADD CONTENT HERE--&gt;, in their appropriate locations for your needs.  ( It has been a while since I have tested using a template file, but it should probably work.)
+Template file -  The generated code can be inserted into a template, which contains the strings &lt;!--ADD STYLES HERE--&gt; and &lt;!--ADD CONTENT HERE--&gt;, in their appropriate locations for your needs.
+(It has been a while since I have tested using a template file, but it should probably work.)

 ### Usage: